 - Check oil level in the engine

 - Check the transmission oil level

+- Check the V-Drive oil level

 - Check for leaks (water, fuel and oil)

 - Engine frame bolts and mounts are tight

 - Throttle and shift control operates correctly

 WARNING: If the engine backfires when you try to start it, the problem may be more serious than flooding.
 DO NOT CONTINUE TRYING TO START THE ENGINE; CONTACT YOUR CORRECT CRAFT DEALER OR A QUALIFIED TECHNICIAN TO CORRECT THE PROBLEM.
 To keep on trying to start the engine under these conditions could cause engine damage or physical harm to you and those around you.